dzmipt/kdbStudio/notes.md

+* Implement continuous search
-* Fixed bug with sequential replace action in the editor
+    * Fixed the bug with sequential replace action in the editor

 `dz4.0` 2024.01.09
 -----